 Browser – Type of browser your visitors use, typically Internet Explorer, Firefox or Google Chrome.

-Click Through Rate (CTR) – Usually used as banner ads (like Google AdWords) success.
+Click Through Rate (CTR) – Usually used as banner ads (like Google Ads) success.
 It is number of clicks / number of impressions.

 Click Through – When a click on a link leads to another section of the site or page, or another website.